D33el/EasySave/README.md

    Allows you to exit the application.

 ---

-<center>Back up your data with confidence and simplicity using our efficient backup software.</center>
+Back up your data with confidence and simplicity using our efficient backup software.
-<center>Thank you for being part of our community!</center>
+Thank you for being part of our community!

 ---